-- (Mark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 1934 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended March 31, 2013 TRANSITION REPORT PURSUANT TO SECTION 13 OR 1934 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File No. Q 00-16731 THERAPEUTIC (Exact Name of Registrant as Spe Nevada (State or Other Jurisdiction of Incorporation or Organization) 87-0233535 (I.R.S.
-Employer Identification No.) 951 Broken Sound Parkway NW, Suite 320, Boca Raton, FL 33487 (Address of Principal Executive Offices) (561) 961-1911 (Issuer's Telephone Number) N/A (Former Name, Former Address and Former Fiscal l Year, if Changed Since Last Report) during te by check mark whether the registrant: (1) has filed all reports required to be the preceding 12 months (or for such shorter period that the registrant was ements for the past 90 days.
-Yes \square No \square be sub te by check mark whether the registrant has submitted electronically and posted puritted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this charant was required to submit and post such files).
-Yes \square No \square te by check mark whether the registrant is a large accelerated filer, an accelerate tions of "large accelerated filer," "accelerated filer" and "smaller reporting comp Large accelerated filer □ Non-accelerated filer □ (Do not check if smaller reporting company) Accelerated filer \square Smaller reporting company \square Indica te by check mark whether the registrant is a shell company (as defined in Rule 1 .2b-2 of the Exchange Act).
-Yes □ No ☑
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2013

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from\\\\\ to \\\\\

+Commission File No. 000-16731

+THERAPEUTICSMD, INC.

+(Exact Name of Registrant as Specified in Its Charter)

+Nevada

+(State or Other Jurisdiction of Incorporation or Organization)

+87-0233535 (I.R.S.
+Employer Identification No.)

+951 Broken Sound Parkway NW, Suite 320, Boca Raton, FL 33487 (Address of Principal Executive Offices)

+(Issuer's Telephone Number)

+N/A

+(Former Name, Former Address and Former Fiscal Year, if Changed Since Last Report)

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\square$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes $\square$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act (Check one):

+Large accelerated filer $\Box$ Non-accelerated filer $\Box$ (Do not check if smaller reporting company) Accelerated filer $\square$ Smaller reporting company $\square$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗹